EKGF/ekg-maturity/README.md

-cd ~ # go to your home directory or the directory where you want your git clones to be git clone https://github.com/EKGF/ekg-maturity cd ekg-maturity make install
+cd ~ # go to your home directory or the directory where you want your git clones to be git clone https://github.com/EKGF/ekg-maturity cd ekg-maturity make docs-install
 ```

-### How to create a new version of the PDFs?

-Various PDF documents are generated from the content in this repository.

-### How to view generated PDFs?

-Get a PDF viewer that can automatically reload the generated document
-so that you can keep the PDF viewer open in another window while it
-is being regenerated continuously during editing.

-#### Mac OS

-* use Preview.app on Mac
-* or install Skim(download [here](https://skim-app.sourceforge.io/) or type `make install`)

-#### Linux

-TODO

-#### Windows

-TODO

 ## Editors

 Any text editor will do.
-Edit the `.tex` files in this repository, they're just
+Edit the `.md` files in this repository, they're just
 ASCII files.

 ### IntelliJ Idea or CLion